unused/ruby-ftw/slides.md

 <!--
 When you've spent some time with Ruby, it is time to meet its widely used static code analyzer RuboCop.

 This tool will help you to use and understand best practices from the Ruby community.
+Besides it is a great project and bundles so much knowledge.

 For me it took quite some time to stop hating this tool and get the value behind, so don't give up easily.
 -->